-If the accounting treatment for a transaction or event is not specified by a pronouncement or established in practice as described in categories (a)-(d), a federal reporting entity should then consider accounting principles for similar transaction or events within categories (a)-(d) before considering Other Accounting Literature discussed in paragraph 8.
-For example, it might be appropriate to report the event or transaction by applying, in a similar manner, an accounting principle established within categories (a)-(d) for an analogous transaction or even on the basis of its substance.7 A federal reporting entity should not follow the accounting treatment specified in accounting principles for similar transactions or events in cases in which those accounting principles either (a) specifically prohibit the application of the accounting treatment to the particular transaction or event or (b) indicate that the accounting treatment should not be applied to other transaction or event by analogy.
+- 6. If the accounting treatment for a transaction or event is not specified by a pronouncement in category (a), a federal reporting entity should consider whether the accounting treatment is specified by an accounting principle from a source in another category.
+In such cases, if categories (b)-(d) contain accounting principles that specify accounting treatments for a transaction or event, the federal reporting entity should follow the accounting treatment specified by the accounting principle from the source in the highest category-for example, follow category (b) treatment over category (c) treatment. - 7.
+If the accounting treatment for a transaction or event is not specified by a pronouncement or established in practice as described in categories (a)-(d), a federal reporting entity should then consider accounting principles for similar transactions or events within categories (a)-(d) before considering Other Accounting Literature discussed in paragraph 8.
+For example, it might be appropriate to report the event or transaction by applying, in a similar manner, an accounting principle established within categories (a)-(d) for an analogous transaction or event on the basis of its substance.
+A federal reporting entity should not follow the accounting treatment specified in accounting principles for similar transactions or events in cases in which those accounting principles either (a) specifically prohibit the application of the accounting treatment to the particular transaction or event or (b) indicate that the accounting treatment should not be applied to other transactions or events by analogy.